HactarCE/Nomic-Rules/README.md

 Unless explicitly stated in the rules, all game actions are forbidden.

-### Errors

-An error is a game action that is not permitted by the rules, but is undertaken by a player either mistakenly or through ignorance.

-Upon becoming aware of an error they have themselves caused, if a player is able to alter the game state so that it is as it would be if the error had never occurred, they must do so.

 ### Rule violations

 A rule violation is a game action that is not permitted by the rules.

 If any player (hereby "the accusing player") believes that another player (hereby "the accused player") has violated the rules, then the accusing player may conduct a majority [poll](#polls) (called a "rule violation poll") to determine whether the accused player has violated the rules.

+### Errors

+An error is a rule violation made by a player either mistakenly or through ignorance.

+Upon becoming aware of an error they have themselves caused, if a player is able to alter the game state so that it is as it would be if the error had never occurred, they must do so.

 ### Rule violation polls